 Leader in LGBT Healthcare Equality

-For the fourth consecutive year, Rush has been named a leader in LGBT healthcare equality in the Healthcare Equality Index (HEI) 2012 report, an annual survey conducted by the Human Rights Campaign Foundation.
+For the fifth consecutive year, Rush has been named a leader in LGBT healthcare equality in the Healthcare Equality Index (HEI) 2013 report, an annual survey conducted by the Human Rights Campaign Foundation.
 The HEI evaluates the nation's hospitals on their treatment of lesbian, gay, bisexual and transgender patients, their families and hospital employees.
 The survey evaluates hospitals on the basis of key indicators for equitable treatment, including nondiscrimination policies for LGBT patients and employees; visitation policies that grant same-sex partners and parents equal access; and training in LGBT patient-centered care for key staff.
 Learn more.

 The American College of Surgeons